-Well, it may have taken longer than I wanted, but after months of planning, all the pieces came together and I flew out to NYC for a quick, action-packed trip last week.
+After months of planning, I flew out to NYC for a quick, action-packed trip.

-It resulted in new connections made with some very inspiring, high-profile entrepreneurs, one-on-one interviews with said entrepreneurs (read: amazing content coming your way very soon!), staying in the most beautiful suite overlooking the city and even playing tourist and catching up with my best friend.
+It resulted in new connections made with some very inspiring, high-profile entrepreneurs, one-on-one interviews with said entrepreneurs, staying in the most beautiful suite overlooking the city, and even playing tourist and catching up with my best friend.
 It was incredible.

 And the best part?
 This was all for what I call work.

-I want to share how I got this opportunity so that it may inspire you to take action in your business in a big way and maybe even help you crush some limiting beliefs that hold you back (and I’ll share some fun behind-the-scenes photos of the trip and the sweetest bathroom-with-a-view that I’ve ever experienced!).
+I want to share how I got this opportunity in case it inspires you to take action in your business in a big way and maybe even help you crush some limiting beliefs that hold you back (and I’ll share some fun behind-the-scenes photos of the trip and the sweetest bathroom-with-a-view that I’ve ever experienced!).